• Skip to primary navigation

 SubstituteKey CharacteristicsProper Ratio

-RadicchioBitter and slightly spicy flavor; crisp and crunchy texture; vibrant purple-red leavesUse an equal amount of radicchio as a substitute for endive
+RadicchioBitter and slightly spicy flavor; crisp and crunchy texture; bright purple-red leavesUse an equal amount of radicchio as a substitute for endive

-WatercressPeppery and slightly tangy flavor; delicate and tender leaves; adds a fresh and vibrant elementUse an equal amount of watercress as a substitute for endive
+WatercressPeppery and slightly tangy flavor; delicate and tender leaves; adds a fresh and bright elementUse an equal amount of watercress as a substitute for endive

 Napa CabbageMild and slightly sweet flavor; crunchy and juicy texture; versatile in both raw and cooked dishesUse an equal amount of Napa cabbage as a substitute for endive